 - The effect of Olux 0.05% foam on HPA axis suppression was evaluated in 13 subjects who applied Olux foam to at least 20% of their affected body surface area for 14 days.
 In this trial, 5 of 13 subjects developed HPA axis suppression.

-- In a trial evaluating the effects of Olux Foam on the HPA axis, 13 subjects applied Olux Foam to at least 20% of involved body surface area for 14 days.
+- In a trial evaluating the effects of Olux Foam on the HPA axis, 13 subjects applied Olux Foam to at least 20% of the involved body surface area for 14 days.
 HPA axis suppression was identified in 5 out of 13 subjects (38%).
 If HPA axis suppression is documented, gradually withdraw Olux, reduce the frequency of application, or substitute with a less potent corticosteroid.
-Children may be more susceptible to HPA axis suppression due to their larger skin surface to body mass ratios.
+Children may be more susceptible to HPA axis suppression due to their larger skin surface-to-body mass ratios.

 Olux is unlikely to interact with any other drugs that are taken orally because it is applied topically to the skin.
 However, excessive use of Olux may increase the risk of absorption of Olux, and possible interactions.

 The product information for Olux lists only minor interactions.
 These include: